DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-18.md

 Whoever receives one such little child in my name receives me,

 ###### v6
-but whoever causes one of these little ones who believe in me to stumble, it would be better for him if a huge millstone were hung around his neck and that he were sunk in the depths of the sea.
+but ==whoever causes one of these little ones who believe in me to stumble[^1], it would be better for him if a huge millstone were hung around his neck and that he were sunk in the depths of the sea==.

 ###### v7
 "Woe to the world because of occasions of stumbling!
 For it must be that the occasions come, but woe to that person through whom the occasion comes!